xtuml/bridgepoint/doc-internal/process/HOWTO-create-xtUML-Editor.md

 xtuml/internal `xtuml_editor_<version>`.
 This is merging the binary release branch changes into what will be the source code release.
 10. Move the `internal/xtuml_editor_<version>` branch into the editor repository
-* branch the editor repository
+  * branch the editor repository to create a working branch
   * delete all `src/*` projects that will be updated.
 All projects are deleted except for the following:
       * doc-editor
       * org.xtuml.sql.upgrade
       * org.xtuml.sql.upgrade.bin
 11. Commit the deletion of files
 12. Copy the new src/* from your local machines location for the `internal/xtuml_editor_<version>` branch into the editor branch created in step 10.
   * commit the new source
 13. Build and test the xtuml/editor branch
 14. Once the binary and source release are both tested, promote the xtuml/editor branch into editor/origin/master
 15. Upload the installers to Amazon S3 [2]
 16. Update the xtUML.org website with the new Release Notes
 17. Notify Jayne she can do a mailing indicating a new release of xtUML Editor is available